Primary tabs

 Other

-First-year students are normally required to take two master's-level taught modules (one of which may be substituted for a reading club), selected from a list of approximately 80 modules, as part of their first-year assessment.
-Many of these papers are examined either by coursework or by a combination of coursework and written examination.
+The first-year probationary review involves consideration of marks in two master's-level taught modules, in addition to a written progress report submitted at the end of the year.
+The modules (one of which may be substituted for a reading club) are selected from a list of approximately 80 published in the student handbook.
+Many of these modules are examined either by coursework or by a combination of coursework and written examination.